anegg0/gr0wing-hugo/content/posts/2013-12-19-define-life-goals-15-minutes-less.md

   * The steps you&#8217;re willing to make to get there &#8211; changing career means investigating online about your potential dream job, then confronting it with what skills you&#8217;ll need to train.
   * The daily habits you&#8217;re going to implement &#8211; becoming a writer means writing half an hour everyday minimum.
-  * The timeframe for each goal with a clear and measurable result: &#8220;I want to publish my first successful novel in five years&#8221;.
+  * The timeframe for each goal with a clear and measurable result: "I want to publish my first successful novel in five years".

 I recommend you <a href="http://www.stevepavlina.com/blog/2012/11/5-year-commitments/" target="_blank">five years to finalize any project</a>, it&#8217;s a reasonable timeframe for anything meaningful.